 - Facial diagnostics - the external appearance

-If you have read this article, you will notice that the diagnostic methods from TCM, Ayurveda and herbal medicine have many parallels.
+After reading this article, you will notice that the diagnostic methods used in TCM, Ayurveda and herbal medicine have many parallels.